East of the Dnipro River: Places to visit in Kharkiv

 Is Kharkiv worth visiting?

 I hope our enthusiasm for the city has come across in this post and that there’s no need to answer this question!
-Kharkiv is a glorious city, that both of us would happily revisit.
+Kharkiv is a glorious city with plenty to do, that both of us would happily revisit.
 The only thing that let it down for us personally was our choice of accommodation, but given that we were out and about all day, every day and only used it as a place to sleep, it didn’t really impinge on our enjoyment of the city.
-If you are looking for a third city to visit in Ukraine after Kiev and Lviv, I would recommend Kharkiv, even over and above Odessa, which is normally third-in-line on most people’s Top cities to visit in Ukraine list.
+If you are looking for a third city to visit in Ukraine after Kyiv and Lviv, I would recommend Kharkiv, even over and above Odesa, which is normally third-in-line on most people’s Top cities to visit in Ukraine list.